klekkala/klekkala.github.io/_pages/about.md

 ## News
-- First item
+- Preprint on Attentive feature reuse out!
-- Second item
+- Preprint on Meta adaptation out!
-- Third item
+- I'm honoured to have recieved the Annenberg Fellowship for my PhD!
-- Beo
+- I'll be joining ILab to start my PhD at USC from Fall 2018